thefiend/reactjs-lucky-draw/README.md

 Ever faced this issue whereby you need to randomly select a winner but can't seem to find a beautiful and transparent way of doing so?
 Here's the solution to your headache!
 Lucky Draw allows you to randomly choose a winner easily.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

 ## Available Scripts